RobsonKing/this-page-has-issues/readme.md

 will look through our code for any gql queries and generate the types for just those queries and results.

 Which is great when dealing with a large schema like github which we don't use!

+So if you change/add a query regenerate the types!

 Update the schema file by downloading from: https://docs.github.com/en/graphql/overview/public-schema